 I don’t want to talk too much about my writing work though, because this resource is about the multiple opportunities you have as a writer, and really, yours might look nothing like mine.
 This is why I want to cover a few of the opportunities you have to assemble your writing career.

 Quick note…I say “assemble” because I’m going to be honest with you.
 A few types of writing simply don’t offer the opportunity to build a livable income across a lifetime.
+(Unpopular opinion, but I toss most, but not all, pure blogging into that category.)
 I know of a freelance poet who writes for gossip blogs on the side.
-I write only for businesses.
+I know of authors who use high-paying direct response writing to work part-time and give themselves the mental and emotional space to write their books without worry.
+Me?
+I write exclusively for businesses that sell to other businesses.
 Some people write only on social justice and are happy with a part-time income.
 Being a freelance writer means figuring out what works for you, and this guide is a good place to start, so let’s go!

 If you see anything you’d like to add, or that needs more input, just leave it in the comments.
-This is a community knowledge-sharing resource, and the more voices here, the better.
+This is a community knowledge-sharing resource that’s constantly being updated, so check back often and chime in…the more voices here, the better!

 This is the type of writing most people think when they hear “freelance writer”.
-Unfortunately, in the world of new media, it’s become largely dominated by low and unpaid assignments, a fact that gets a little obscured by bylines and exposure.
+Unfortunately, in the world of new media, it’s become largely dominated by low and unpaid assignments and by platforms that aren’t backed by anything other than some venture capital (as opposed to a proven revenue model), facts that get a little obscured by bylines and exposure.